cbshivananda1998/Intern_Management_System-Spring_Boot/README.md

-# Application developed in Spring Boot and Vaadin
+# Web Application developed in Spring Boot and Vaadin

 ## Used MySQL for database